Berlin Secession: Artistic style and influence

-The style of German art at the time was closely influenced by France, whether or not you were attempting to replicate the French style or distance yourself from it.
+The style of German art at the time was closely influenced by France, whether or not artists were attempting to replicate the French style or distance yourself from it.
 During the late Imperial period, from around 1888 to around 1918, ideas of nationalism and a political interest in art became more popularized.
 Germans were interested in what it meant to be German, and what it meant to have a cultural identity through artistic style.
 People wanted Germany to have an individual artistic identity.
 France had influenced the artistic world in Germany for so long, but at this point, both artists and consumers had begun to reject what was called French Naturalism, and garnering more interest in German Idealism.
 A member of the Berlin Secession, Karl Scheffler, categorized the differences in the artistic styles, perception and conception.
 Perception dictated painting of the natural world and what was physical around you.
 This was seen as the French way of art.
 Germans were conceptual painters, who took ideas and gave them form, and preferred to gain inspiration from their own thoughts.

 This way of thinking about German art can explain the differences in art styles of the Berlin secession.
 Expressionistic artists like Emil Nolde and Edvard Munch were exhibiting with artists who stayed closer to ideas of German Modernism and Impressionism, like Max Liebermann and Walter Leistikow.
 Although they had artistic differences, they were all painting from the ideas and the thoughts they had at the time.